-Re-Engaging Your Workforce - The Role of Internal Communication
+The Role of Internal Communication in the Modern Workplace

-As the return to the office slowly continues, and dispersed teams adjust to the new version of the remote working model, this is a busy time for internal communication teams.
-Their primary focus will be to re-engage the workforce and help them confidently navigate the new processes and procedures of the office environment.
+As we adjust to the new hybrid working patterns of the modern office, this is a busy time for internal communication teams.
+Their primary focus will be to re-engage the workforce and help them confidently navigate the new processes and procedures of the changed office environment.
 Communicating with employees has never been more critical and more challenging.
 This blog looks at the new internal communication roles and responsibilities and how these can be simply integrated into your existing internal communications plan.

 With a workforce physically dispersed between the office and working from home, it’s clear that a definitive strategy is required.
-You’ll need highly effective internal communication in order to introduce the new normality to returning employees and ensure their safety whilst impacting the business as little as possible in the process.
+You’ll need highly effective internal communication in order to create a cohesive working environment for every employee.

-Some remote workers will be returning to the office; others will continue to work remotely until measures have eased further.
+Some workers will be returning to the office full-time; others will continue to work remotely.
+And the majority will split their time between the central office hub and home.
 The management of these employees is crucial to ensure productivity is not lost through misunderstandings and lack of engagement.

-A recent survey carried out by Salesforce revealed that many employees had developed a taste for working from home.
-Many workers saw the lack of commute and increased family time as a bonus; 41% appreciated the increased flexibility, and 39% enjoyed the opportunity to work remotely.
-With this in mind, it is essential that your employee communication is sensitive to the possible resistance that comes with a return to the office.
+A recent survey by Salesforce revealed that many employees had developed a taste for working from home.
+Many workers saw the lack of commute and increased family time as a bonus; 41% appreciated the increased flexibility, and 39% enjoyed working remotely.
+With this in mind, it is essential that your employee communication is sensitive to the possible resistance that comes with a forced return to the office.
 Communications need to address the needs of both office-based and remote workers.

 New Role of Internal Communication: The Six R’s

-With these game-changing issues in mind, it quickly becomes clear that the internal communications role needs to adapt and adjust to the new reality.
+With this game-changing issue in mind, it quickly becomes clear that the internal communications role needs to adapt and adjust to the new reality.
 Below, we explain the role of communication in business organisation and how it will have to modify its objectives.
 Here are the six R’s that will need to take place within your internal communication strategy.

 The aim should now be to fully restore communications across the entire company, ensuring that every single employee is kept in the loop.
 Whether employees are back in the office or still working from home, the internal communication best practices need to be upheld and maintained.
 Your internal communication channels need to be working flawlessly, whatever your employees’ working situation.